The online Comment window has expired

 • Default_avatar

-Shelia Payton over 1 year ago
+Shelia Payton about 2 years ago

 I'm writing to oppose cuts to MPL's budget.
 I understand how difficult this decision is.
 However MPL gives children in some of the most challenged neighborhoods access to resources that can be the difference between continuation of a cycle that makes it exceptionally difficult for them to break free from poverty, develop the talents they were gifted with, and grow up to make a difference in their communities.
 The library is where kids have access to the internet that helps them do their homework and learn things they otherwise would likely never know about; a peaceful environment that is a refuge from what too often is chaos in their lives that convinces them things cannot be better; activities that can expand their understanding of what's possible in life--including a broader understanding of the many things people who look like them have accomplished.
 It's difficult for people, especially children, to be what they can't see.
 MPL helps them see a bigger world and more possibilities.
 Instead of cutting the budget seek funding from non-profit and private sources using the long term benefits as a rationale for support.